kushalthaman/kushalthaman.github.io/_pages/about.md

 My main interests lie in understanding and building digitally intelligent machines that will be vastly beneficial to humanity.
 These days, I spend my time trying to do this with Deep Reinforcement Learning, Imitation Learning and Learning Theory.
 I also enjoy solving math puzzles.

-In my spare time, I enjoy reading about evolutionary biology, history and moral philosophy as well as reading science fiction.
-I'm also into hiking, photography and playing squash and soccer.
+In my spare time, I like to read natural history, moral philosophy and science fiction literature.
+I'm also into hiking, photography[https://kushalthaman.tumblr.com/] and playing squash and soccer.
+I currently don't write much on this blog, but I'm looking to change that.

-Feel free to send me an email at {kushal} at {stanford} dot {edu} if you'd like to chat about anything!
+Feel free to send me an email at {kushal} at {stanford} dot {edu} if you'd like to chat about anything you think we'd both enjoy!